REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: Conclusion

 \section{Conclusion}

 We present \ac{REACT}, a real-time, entanglement-aware path planning framework for tethered underwater vehicles that supports underwater asset inspection tasks.
 Through comparative simulation and real-world experiments, we demonstrate that conventional planners face tether entanglement issues, rendering incomplete missions, as they cannot account for tether constraints.
 In simulation, \ac{REACT} shows effective tether management while maintaining full coverage, achieving a shorter total mission time ($680$s vs. $855$s) despite longer inspection time due to its proactive entanglement avoidance that eliminates the need for extensive post-mission disentanglement.
 The real-world experiments confirm these findings, where the baseline \ac{CPP} planner achieves only $80.9\%$ coverage before becoming physically stuck due to tether entanglement, while \ac{REACT} completes the full mission with $95.6\%$ coverage through adaptive replanning.
-Additionally, \ac{REACT} mitigates potential entanglement through reactive replanning, offering a more robust and reliable solution. \ac{REACT} improves mission safety and integrity, making it ideal for tethered vehicle inspection scenarios where entanglement-awareness is critical.